tobiasrupprecht/terraform-vault-dynamic-credentials/README.md

 # Terraform Dynamic Credential Injection using Vault
-This is a tutorial focusing on the Vault Integration of the (Dynamic Credentials)[https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration] feature in Terraform Cloud.
-At the time of writing, Terraform Enterprise only supports the K/V configuration in this example.
+This is a tutorial focusing on the Vault Integration of the (Dynamic Credentials).
+It is based on the following tutorial: [https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-configuration]

 ## Vault Setup